lewostrowski/sfw-homepage/README.md

 * hard to read color palette
 * wrong date format in oop.js, line 188
 * not adjusted link-button border; for smaller resolution text is not centered; borders is too height (padding for .btn-link)
+* need for script for to check if new API request is needed